My own ActiveMQ Artemis Cheat Sheet

 </address>

-This is a sample definition of a Durable Subscription Queue to be used with the Artemis producer and consumer tools:
+This is a sample definition of a Durable Subscription Queue to be used with the Artemis producer and consumer commands:

 <address name="topic.events">